 Grant arrives at Pichot’s house, which is large, painted white and grey, and built in an antebellum (pre-Civil War) style.
 He, Lou, and Emma walk to an entrance on the house; normally, only tractors and wagons go this way.
 As they walk to the back of the house, Grant reminds Lou that she told him never to go through Pichot’s back door again, but Lou insists that this is a special occasion, and the three of them walk through the back door.
 Miss Emma says that Grant didn’t have to come with them, but Grant can see that she wants him to come inside.

-The pre-Civil War design of Pichot’s house symbolizes his pre-Civil War thinking: for Pichot, blacks are still inferior beings, effectively slaves, fit only to work on his land.
+The pre-Civil War design of Pichot’s house symbolizes his pre-Civil War thinking: for Pichot, Black people are still inferior beings, effectively slaves, fit only to work on his land.
 Though we don’t understand exactly why, we see that Grant is humiliated to have to walk through the back door: already, then, Grant is debasing himself for the sake of others.
-And Lou’s comment that they should go through the back door captures the way that the blacks here realize that if they act in the way Pichot believes they should—as inferiors—they may be able to get him to do what they want him to.
+And Lou’s comment that they should go through the back door captures the way that the Black people here realize that if they act in the way Pichot believes they should—as inferiors—they may be able to get him to do what they want him to.

 In the kitchen, Grant, Lou, and Emma meet the maid, Inez Lane, dressed in white.
 She tells them that she heard about Jefferson, and, when Emma asks to speak to Pichot, goes to call Pichot from the library.
 Grant remembers killing chickens and gathering fruit for Pichot as a child.
 In those days, Miss Emma worked as a cook in Pichot’s house; indeed, she cooked for Henri, his siblings, and his nieces and nephews—Henri has no children of his own.
 When Grant was older, he went to university, and Lou told him never to come through the back door of Pichot’s house ever again.
 Grant has been a schoolteacher for the last six years, and in that time never returned to the house.

-Inez’s white uniform symbolizes the white environment in which she must work, even though she’s black.
+Inez’s white uniform symbolizes the white environment in which she must work, even though she’s Black.
 We get a clearer idea of why Grant hates Pichot’s house: he was treated like a slave when he was younger.
 Since then, he’s used education to better himself and improve his quality of life: the implication is that Grant teaches children so that they may do the same and never have to work for racist people like Pichot themselves.
 And yet, at the same time, here is Grant once again entering Pichot’s house by the back door.

 In response to Emma’s pleas, Pichot tells her that he can’t promise anything; he looks at Grant.
 Grant thinks that he’s too educated to be of any use to Pichot anymore, but that Pichot respects him because Lou worked for Pichot for many years.
 Pichot urges Emma to forget her plans, worry about Jefferson’s soul, and let Reverend Ambrose visit Jefferson before he dies.
 Emma refuses, though she acknowledges that Ambrose will visit him—Jefferson is going to die, but he must die a man.
 Pichot gives in to Emma’s requests, saying impatiently that he’ll speak to the sheriff but that it’s the sheriff’s decision, not his own.
 When Emma asks when Pichot will speak to the sheriff, Pichot replies that he’ll speak to him whenever he next sees him, and walks away with Rougon, seemingly oblivious to Emma’s words of thanks.